melkamu372/StegHub-DevOps-Cloud-Engineering/Project-21-orchestrating-containers-across-multiple-virtual-servers-with-kubernetes/orchestrating-containers-across-multiple-virtual-servers-with-kubernetes.md

 intelligent enough to watch for changes made on one instance and almost instantly replicate those changes to the rest of the instances, so all of them will be always reconciled.

-**NOTE:** Don not just copy and paste the commands, ensure that you go through each and understand exactly what they will do on your servers.
+**NOTE:** Do not just copy and paste the commands, ensure that you go through each and understand exactly what they will do on your servers.
 Use tools like tmux to make it easy to run commands on multiple terminal screens at once.